BITalinoWorld/python-lab-guides/BITalino Hands-on/README.md

     - [Event Annotation (BTN)](http://bitalino.com/datasheets/REVOLUTION_BTN_Sensor_Datasheet.pdf)

-- **Record a signal** by pressing the red circle on the main menu of the software.
+- **Record a signal** by pressing the red circle on the main menu of the software

 ![IMAGE ALT TEXT](images/opensig.jpg)
 ![bar](images/bitalinobar.jpg)
 ## 2. Opening Recorded Data in Python <a name="opensignal"></a>

-Proceed to opening a signal data file sample [SampleEMG.txt](SampleEMG.txt).
+Locate a recording on your hard drive; for your convenience, we provide the [SampleEMG.txt](SampleEMG.txt) file with a snippet of Electromyography (EMG) data.

-You can use the python script [LoadFile.py](LoadFile.py).
-This code uses pylab tools to import an EMG signal sample:
+You can make a simple experiment using the Python script [LoadFile.py](LoadFile.py); this code uses the function `loadtxt` (in this case made available through the `PyLab` module) to load the recorded data onto a variable in your program:
 ```
 %matplotlib inline
 from pylab import *